 There’s an appealingly humorous air of braggadocio about him as he laps up the audience reaction, like a wide receiver who’s just made a mind-boggling touchdown catch.
 But he also speaks openly about his past addictions, and being clean for over 10 months now.
 It makes him want to share with the audience all the passion he’s feeling, he says.

 Those aren’t idle words either, as he belts into an effects heavy bash at ‘Boogie Man’, featuring a coda that’s ferociously wild in its intensity, followed by the aptly titled track ‘Freedom From My Demons’, from his 2006 album Crystal Vision.
-Starting off as a slow blues, it builds over a bass line that recalls ‘Dazed And Confused’ until Gales is letting fly with fret frying of rather wanton proportions, complemented by occasional twists into jazzy chords that add different colours.
+Starting off as a slow blues, it builds over a bass line that recalls ‘Dazed And Confused’ until Gales is letting fly with fret frying of wanton proportions, complemented by occasional twists into jazzy chords that add different colours.
 By the time he’s done, the guitar freaks in the audience are going nuts.

 At which point Gales decides to take a break and leave the stage to bassist Cody Wright and drummer Nick Hayes to embark on a funk fusion showcase, an interlude I could frankly do without, no matter how impressive the musicianship.
 No matter, when Gales returns he goes into a digression in which he plays around to good effect with the riff from ‘Don’t Fear The Reaper’, with a tone that demonstrates why he has a reputation for a Hendrix vibe.

 Next stop is a workout around a powerful ‘Smokestack Lighting’ groove – but without the benefit of vocals.
 Which is a pity, because when he makes the effort Gales is an engaging singer.
 But then his show isn’t really about songs, per se.
-In jazz fashion, songs are really just frameworks for him to do his thing.
+In jazz fashion, songs are really just frameworks for him to do his thang.

 ‘Swamp’, though, is an instrumental pure and well, sort of simple.
 A frenetic outing on which